-The Citi Double Cash credit card is currently one of the best cash back credit cards for flexible spending, but there is no sign-up bonus with this one.
+The Citi® Double Cash Card is currently one of the best cash back credit cards for flexible spending.

-2% Cash Back & More With The Citi Double Cash
+2% Cash Back & More With The Citi® Double Cash Card

 What Doesn’t Earn Cash Back